DushyantSahoo/hSCP/README.md

  7) tol1 = 10^(-4)

  There are three outputs-
- 1) W stores components at different levels in cells, each cell of W will store components at each level
+ 1) W stores group level components at different levels in cells, each cell of W will store components at each level
  2) lambda stores subject specific information in cell format, each cell of lambda will store subject and level specific information